10xJSChad/BulbScript-for-Wiz-Lights/README.md

 var exampleStringVariable = Hello World!
 ```

-**mov *variable* *'variable/value'*** <br>
+**set *variable* *'variable/value'*** <br>
 ```
-mov exampleIntVariable 50 //Sets the value of exampleIntVariable to 50 mov exampleIntVariable exampleFloatVariable //Sets the value of exampleIntVariable to the value of exampleFloatVariable
+set exampleIntVariable 50 //Sets the value of exampleIntVariable to 50 set exampleIntVariable exampleFloatVariable //Sets the value of exampleIntVariable to the value of exampleFloatVariable
 ```

 **add *variable* *'variable/value'*** <br>